seabeya/tech-stack/ts/README.md

 <br>

-#### 🔻 "implements" keyword
+#### 🔻 Implementing Interfaces

-When a class implements an interface using the `implements` keyword, it means that the class promises to provide implementations for all the members (properties and methods) declared by that interface.
+When a class uses the `implements` keyword to implement an interface, it promises to provide implementations for all the members (properties and methods) declared by that interface, ensuring that the class satisfies the requirements of the particular interface.

 ```ts
 interface Reportable {